blbadger/blbadger.github.io/smaller-lms.md

 played a game of catch.
 Tim threw the ball to Sam, and Sam caught it.
 They laughed and played until the sun went down.<unk>At the end of the day, Tim and Sam were tired but happy.
 They went home and took a nap.
 They dreamed of playing catch again tomorrow.
 And they did.
 `**

-which is a more coherent and plot-accurate completion than either the transformer or even the expanded mixer, again reflective of a lower training and validation loss than either architecture.
+which is a more coherent and plot-accurate completion than either the transformer or even the expanded mixer presented in the last section of this page, again reflective of a lower training and validation loss than either architecture.

 ### Parallel rather than Sequential Convolutions